 Each year, a large number of people have accidents abroad which spoil their holidays.
 Travel insurance can help with emergency medical care and can get you back to the UK if necessary, but travel insurance does not cover everything.

 You may ask yourself – can I get compensation if I am injured in an accident while I am abroad on holiday?
 The answer is of course, it depends.
 Under UK law, if you are injured in an accident that was somebody else’s fault, you may be entitled to accident abroad claim compensation.
 This is provided that you start your claim within three years of the date of your accident.
 It is different with accidents abroad because different countries have different legal systems and so it will depend on where you were injured and who was to blame for your injury.

-Will I have to make my serious accident abroad claim for compensation in a foreign court?
+Will you have to make my serious accident abroad claim for compensation in a foreign court?

 Generally, compensation claims following accidents abroad should be dealt with in the country in which the accident occurred, but it depends on who was to blame for the accident.
 If you are injured in a hotel and the hotel was to blame, you would make an accident abroad claim for compensation from the hotel.
 That compensation claim would be made in the country where the hotel was situated.